rynbrd/r51-ecu/README.md

 IDE should be configured to use this repo's root as the sketchbook location in order to utilize the included libraries.

+### CANBed Dual Notes

+There have been multiple versions of the [CANBed Dual] board.
+The latest version uses a separate GD32 chip as the CAN controller while the older version used MCP2515 and MCP2518 chips for CAN 2.0 and CAN FD respectively.
+This project uses the older version.
+Additional work would be needed to support the GD32 flavor of the board.

 ## Components

 ### Bridge ECU